 The zero-tolerance policy is especially true for underage drinkers.
 If anyone underage is caught with any amount of alcohol in their system while driving, they are immediately on the hook for a DWI offense.
 DC does not like its drivers to drive with any amount of alcohol in their systems and will punish accordingly.

 If you have been charged with DUI or DWI, it is essential that you seek out experienced and aggressive legal representation to help you.
 Do not try to go it alone, even if the incident is your first offense.
 While it is quite possible to get a first-time DUI/DWI dismissed or have the punishment be diverted to an alcohol education program or community service instead of jail time, doing so requires knowledge of the proper court procedure and the limits acceptable to a particular judge and prosecutor.
-Remember, you can go to jail for several months even if it is your first DUI offense, so minimize your risks and consult with a knowledgeable DC criminal defense attorney like our Nabeel Kibria about your situation.
+Remember, you can go to jail for several months even if it is your first DUI offense, so minimize your risks and consult with knowledgeable Virginia criminal defense attorneys like Nabeel Kibria about your situation.

 Do not be shy about calling Ervin Kibria Law even if it is your 2nd or subsequent DUI/DWI offense.
 Our DUI lawyers have handled plenty of cases for clients in such a position.
-DC criminal defense lawyer Nabeel Kibria recalls the story of DC resident who came to him with her 3rd DUI in less than 4 years.
+Virginia criminal defense attorneys like Nabeel Kibria recalls the story of DC resident who came to him with her 3rd DUI in less than 4 years.
 She was facing thousands in fines, mandatory jail time of 30 days, plus potentially one year in prison, with 3 years supervised probation thereafter.
 With Nabeel’s expertise and negotiation skills, he was able to get her a plea offer reducing the punishment to just 100 hours of community service, a mandatory alcohol program, and 1 year of probation.
 She served no jail time whatsoever.
 When she walked out of the courthouse a free woman, she was so grateful she shed tears of joy and proclaimed Nabeel the savior of her life.

 Ervin Kibria Law offers free consultations.
 Give our office a call today!